-Life Skills Training Programs for Troubled Young Adults in Nevada
+Life Skills Program for Young Adults from Nevada

-At The Crossroads is located in St George, Utah.
-We work with young adults from around the United States.
-Many young men and women from Nevada have chosen to relocate to Southern Utah to attend ATC, and successfully learn the life skills necessary to make the transition to adulthood.
+Although At The Crossroads may be located outside the state of Nevada, ATC accepts young adults from all over the country.
+Many young men and women from Nevada have chosen to relocate to our location in Southern Utah to attend ATC, and successfully learn the life skills necessary to make the transition to adulthood.
 We are located in the perfect place to "take time out" to learn the essential life skills needed to be self-supporting successful adults.
 If you are set on finding an independent living skills program in Nevada, we can assist you in making a recommendation.

 Another important life skill is the ownership of personal property, as an automobile (this typically includes maintenance of cars and insurance).
 What's more are the personal life skills such as, medical and health insurance, signing a lease for an apartment or home, and picking the right roommates.
 In addition, there is job preparedness, finding and keeping a job, creating resumes, job interview practice, career guidance, and paying taxes and filing tax returns.
 ATC clients receive these types of training and more.

 What about education?
 It takes skill to apply to college and get financial aid.
 You have to be patient, tenacious, and thorough.
 A college experience can change the direction of one's life.
 To fail to attend college due to a failure to navigate the application process would be sad.
 In addition, good students learn to balance the demands of school, work, and social activities.
 We teach "balance" in all aspects of life to the clients of ATC.
 Is your young adult able to apply to college and balance academics and social activities?
 If not, consider the ATC program as the place for him or her to learn these skills.